TAMUparametric/energiapy/docs/tutorials/getting_started/trying_energia.rst

 - `Launch in Binder <https://mybinder.org/>`_: Launches a temporary online environment with Energia installed.
   Note that any files you create or modify will be lost when you close the session.

-- `Launch in Google Colab <https://colab.google/>`_: Opens a Google Colab notebook with Energia installed.
+- `Launch in Google Colab <https://colab.google/>`_: Opens a Google Colab notebook *without* Energia installed.
-  You can run and modify code snippets in the Colab environment.
+  Uncomment and run the first line (!pip install energiapy) before running any code cells.

 .. note::